Drosaca/nox/Readme.md

 ### Usage

-note1: the program will obviously act like a deamon to monitor the shutdown event and hides the terminal so check if nox.exe is present on the process manager list its working
+note1: the program will obviously act like a deamon to monitor the shutdown event and hides the terminal.
+So if nox.exe is present on the process manager list it means that the program is working

 ```ps
 nox.exe [screen_id] [screen_id] ...